 Our favorite cinnamon roll frosting is a simple blend of cream cheese, butter, powdered sugar and flavoring.
 These four ingredients blend together to be melt-in-your-mouth, sweet perfection.

-The most important tip for this easy cinnamon roll frosting is to be sure the butter and cream cheese are softened at room temperature, but not melted.
+The most important tip for this easy cinnamon roll frosting is to be sure the butter and cream cheese are softened at room temperature.
+If you melt butter, the frosting won’t have a good texture.
+Simply use the butter at room temperature.
 This will give your frosting the best creamy texture.

 Maple Frosting or Vanilla Frosting

-We love to use maple extract in our cinnamon roll glaze, but if you’d like, you can use vanilla, or really any other flavoring you like best.
+We love to use maple extract in our cinnamon roll glaze, but if you’d like, you can use vanilla extract, or really any other flavoring you like best.

 How Many Rolls Does This Recipe Frost?

-This makes the ideal amount for a 9×13 pan of 12-15 cinnamon rolls.
+This makes the ideal amount for a 9×13 rectangle pan of 12-15 cinnamon rolls.
 If you prefer just a drizzling of frosting, it will of course cover more.
-If you end up with leftover frosting, it freezes well.

-- In a large bowl, combine the softened cream cheese and butter using a hand mixer.
+In a medium mixing bowl, combine the softened cream cheese and butter using a hand mixer.
 Blend well.

 Store any leftover frosting in an airtight container in the refrigerator.